 Soft is safe

 When shopping for a car seat, think about all the accumulated hours that Baby will be spending in it.
 Most babies are happiest in seats that are soft.
-Stiff leather can get painfully sticky and hot during humid weather, and rougher fabrics may irritate her skin.
+Stiff leather can get painfully sticky and hot during humid weather, and rougher fabrics may irritate his skin.
 It’s also important not to put a blanket under Baby in a car seat or under the straps, since this can lead to overheating.

 Watch those straps!

 Think about happens when part of your sock bunches up inside your shoe during a walk or run – after awhile, your foot starts to blister.
 Twisted car seat straps can cause similar pain for Baby.
-So when you buckle her in, make sure all of those straps are looking straight and flat.
+So when you buckle him in, make sure all of those straps are looking straight and flat.

 Cover up that buckle